Skip to Content

 Specific nutrients are required in significant quantities by microorganisms.
 Macronutrients like carbon (C), nitrogen (N), potassium (K), and phosphorus (P), are only some of the required supplies.

-The remainder is used for microbial growth after being combined with the nitrogen.
+The remainder is used for microbial growth after being combined with nitrogen.
 Carbon in compost depletes over time due to this process.

 When the microorganism dies, any nitrogen it has taken up in the cells will be released.
-The carbon-to-nitrogen ratio decreases during the composting process because most of the carbon is continuously released.
+The carbon-to-nitrogen ratio decreases during composting because most of the carbon is continuously released.
 In contrast, most of the nitrogen is recycled.
 The C:N ratio can rise if the system suffers significant nitrogen losses.
 For quick composting, a C:N ratio of 20:1 to 40:1 is recommended.

 Oxygen in the Aerobic Process